-In 2023, non-management Board members were compensated as follows (all pro-rated as required): an annual retainer of US\$5,400 for serving as a Board member, an annual retainer of US\$1,800 for serving as chair or a committee chair, US\$600 for each in-person Board meeting attended, and US\$300 for each Board meeting attended by conference call and each committee meeting attended.
+In 2024, non-management Board members were compensated as follows (all pro-rated as required): an annual retainer of US\$5,400 for serving as a Board member, an annual retainer of US\$1,800 for serving as chair or a committee chair, US\$600 for each in-person Board meeting attended, and US\$300 for each Board meeting attended by conference call and each committee meeting attended.

-Ms. Woodside-Shaw earned the following fees during the year ended December 31, 2023: US\$1,800 for serving as Chair of the board of directors; US\$5,400 for serving on the board of directors; US\$1,800 for attending 6 board meetings by conference call; US\$1,800 for serving as Chair of the compensation committee; and US\$300 for attending one board committee meeting.
-All cash fees earned by Ms.

-Woodside-Shaw are paid by the Corporation to Gowling WLG (Canada) LLP, a law firm in which Ms. Woodside-Shaw is a partner.
+Ms. Woodside-Shaw earned the following fees during the year ended December 31, 2024: US\$1,800 for serving as Chair of the board of directors; \$5,400 for serving on the board of directors; US\$1,800 for attending 6 board meetings by conference call; US\$1,800 for serving as Chair of the compensation committee; US\$900 for serving as Chair of the corporate governance and nominating committee; and US\$600 for attending one compensation committee meeting and one corporate governance and nominating committee meeting.
+All cash fees earned by Ms. Woodside-Shaw are paid by the Corporation to Gowling WLG (Canada) LLP, a law firm in which Ms. Woodside-Shaw is a partner.

-Mr. Arnoux earned the following fees during the year ended December 31, 2023: US\$5,400 for serving on the board of directors; US\$1,800 for attending 6 board meetings by conference call; and US\$1,200 for attending 4 audit committee meetings.
+Mr. Arnoux earned the following fees during the year ended December 31, 2024: US\$5,400 for serving on the board of directors; US\$1,800 for attending 6 board meetings by conference call; and US\$1,500 for attending 4 audit committee meetings and one corporate governance and nominating committee meetings.

-Mr. Dario earned the following fees during the year ended December 31, 2023: US\$5,400 for serving on the board of directors; US\$1,500 for attending 5 board meetings by conference call; US\$1,200 for attending 5 audit committee meetings; US\$1,800 for serving as Chair of the audit committee and US\$300 for attending one board committee meeting.
+Mr. Dario earned the following fees during the year ended December 31, 2024: US\$5,400 for serving on the board of directors; US\$1,800 for attending 6 board meetings by conference call; US\$1,800 for serving as Chair of the audit committee; and US\$1,500 for attending 4 audit committee meetings and one compensation committee meeting.

-Mr. Daspersgruber earned the following fees during the period January 1, 2023 to July 27, 2023 (being the date he ceased to be a director of the Corporation): US\$3,150 for serving on the board of directors; US\$1,200 for attending 4 board meetings by conference call; US\$1,050 for serving as Chair of the corporate governance and nomination committee; US\$600 for attending 2 audit committee meetings and US\$600 for attending two board committee meetings.
+Mr. Jouard joined the board of directors on June 17, 2024.
+He earned the following fees during the year ended December 31, 2024: US\$2,895 for serving on the board of directors; US\$900 for attending 3 board meetings by conference call; and US\$900 for attending 2 audit committee meetings and one corporate governance and nominating committee meeting.